NRCan/CanCurve/CONTRIBUTING.md

 ## Installation
 Typically, development should employ a virtual environment with pyqgis bindings.
 We usually develop to target the most recent QGIS LTR.
-Some additional packages for testing are specified in `./requirements.txt`
+Some additional packages used for testing and deployment are specified in `./requirements.txt`

 ### PYTHONPATH
 only the source directory should be included (`./CanCurve` not `./CanCurve/cancurve`)